Health and Human Services

 News & Announcements

-Free Discount Prescription Savings Program – St. Johns County is pleased to join the Coast2Coast Rx Card program.
-The new card helps participants save on the cost of medications.
-In 2016 cardholders saved an average of 65% on the cost of prescription drugs.
+Free Prescription Savings Program – We're pleased to offer the Coast2Coast Rx Card program.
+In 2016 cardholders saved an average of 65% on prescription drugs.
 Discount Prescriptions Program

-Children's Behavioral Health Summit – The St. Johns County Behavioral Health Consortium hosted the first Children's Behavioral Health Summit, on October 23, 2015 to identify issues and plan strategies to combat the growing needs of our youth.
-The collaboration of stakeholders comprised of state and local government officials, school district personnel, law enforcement, child serving agencies, behavioral healthcare providers and youth, gathered to collaborate our efforts in "Making Children a Priority in our Community."
+Children's Behavioral Health Summit – The St. Johns County Behavioral Health Consortium hosted the first Children's Behavioral Health Summit to identify issues and plan strategies to address the growing needs of our youth.
+State and local government officials, school district personnel, law enforcement, child serving agencies, behavioral healthcare providers and youth, gathered to collaborate on "Making Children a Priority in our Community."
 Summit Information

 St Johns County Homeless Summit – St Johns County Health and Human Servcies was pleased to host the Homeless Summit.
 The Summit provided a platform for meaningful dialogue on issues related to homelessness in St Johns County.
 Agenda and more information about the Homeless Summit.